Kildeer Countryside Community Consolidated School District 96

 Kildeer Countryside Community Consolidated School District 96 is a K-8 school district centered in the Lake County village of Long Grove, Illinois, a suburb of Chicago.
-This district is composed of seven schools in total, or one kindergarten center, four elementary schools, and two middle schools; any students attending District 96 will ultimately attend Adlai E. Stevenson High School in Lincolnshire, Illinois.
-This district's kindergarten center is known as Willow Grove Early Learning Center which, as its name suggests, serves kindergarteners and early childhood students.
-Ivy Hall Elementary School, Prairie Elementary School, Country Meadows Elementary School, and Kildeer Countryside Elementary School, the largest of the schools in terms of the student body, educate grades 1-5.
-Woodlawn Middle School and Twin Groves Middle School provide the next level of education, serving grades 6–8.
-As mentioned before, all students from this point on move forward to Stevenson High School District 125 for their last leg of precollegiate education.
-The school superintendent is Mrs. Kathryn E. Sheridan.
+This district is composed of seven schools in total: one kindergarten center, four elementary schools, and two middle schools.
+Students attending schools in District 96 will ultimately attend Adlai E. Stevenson High School in Lincolnshire, Illinois.
+This district's kindergarten center is known as Willow Grove Early Learning Center, which serves kindergarteners and early childhood students.
+Ivy Hall Elementary School, Prairie Elementary School, Country Meadows Elementary School, and Kildeer Countryside Elementary School educate grades 1-5.
+Woodlawn Middle School and Twin Groves Middle School serve grades 6–8.
+After graduating, students will go to Stevenson High School.
 The mascot of Woodlawn Middle School is the wolf, while the mascot of Twin Grove Middle School is the colt; in the elementary schools, the cougar is the mascot of Kildeer Elementary, the wildcat is the mascot of Ivy Hall Elementary, the cub is the mascot of Country Meadows Elementary, and the puma is the mascot of Prairie Elementary.
 Willow Grove's mascot is Buddy the Bear.

-In March 2007, five District 96 schools were elected by the Chicago Sun-Times as five of fifty of the best suburban schools in Chicago metropolitan area: Ivy Hall Elementary School, Prairie Elementary School, Kildeer Countryside Elementary School, Twin Groves Middle School, and Woodlawn Middle School.
+In March 2007, five District 96 schools were selected by the Chicago Sun-Times as five of fifty of the best suburban schools in Chicago metropolitan area: Ivy Hall Elementary School, Prairie Elementary School, Kildeer Countryside Elementary School, Twin Groves Middle School, and Woodlawn Middle School.
 The former three listed were chosen as some of the fifteen best public schools in the county by Chicago Magazine in October 2006.
 In October 2007, Twin Groves was also certified as an official Blue Ribbon school.
-Woodlawn Middle School, in the 2009- 2010 school year, also got a Blue Ribbon Award.
+Woodlawn Middle School, in the 2009-2010 school year, also got a Blue Ribbon Award.
 Also, during the 2012–2013 school year, Kildeer Countryside Elementary School received a Blue Ribbon award.